permissions-dispatcher/PermissionsDispatcher/README.md

 ## Download

-NOTE: 4.x is still alpha and it only supports [Jetpack](https://developer.android.com/jetpack/).
+NOTE: 4.x only supports [Jetpack](https://developer.android.com/jetpack/).
 If you use appcompat 3.x which is almost stable is the way to go.

 To add PermissionsDispatcher to your project, include the following in your **app module** `build.gradle` file: